 Groundwater level data will be collected from all monitoring wells during each sampling event, prior to sampling.
-The monitoring well locations are depicted on Figure 1.
+The monitoring well locations are depicted on Drawing SG-22345.
 Groundwater level monitoring will be conducted in accordance with Section 9.2 of the Low Stress (Low Flow) Purging and Sampling of Groundwater Monitoring Wells SOP presented in Appendix A.

 Upon arrival at the site, all monitoring wells will be opened and allowed to equilibrate with ambient air pressures prior to measuring the depths to water.
-Groundwater level measurements will then be made to the nearest 0.01 foot with an electronic water level indicator from the entire monitoring well network prior to sampling - monitoring wells that constitute a groundwater monitoring system for a CCR Unit shall be preferentially sampled in order to further minimize water level elevational changes relative to the CCR Unit.
-The entire monitoring well network shall be gauged on the same day in order to provide an interpretative groundwater flow map and to minimize temporal bias of measured groundwater elevation changes for the monitoring well network.
+Groundwater level measurements will then be made to the nearest 0.01 foot with an electronic water level indicator from the entire monitoring well network prior to sampling - monitoring wells that constitute a groundwater monitoring system for a CCR Unit shall be preferentially sampled in order to further minimize water level elevational changes relative to the CCR Unit..
+The entire monitoring well network shall be gauged on the same day to minimize temporal bias of measured groundwater elevation changes for the monitoring well network.

-Depth to water will be measured from established top of casing reference points as referenced in the record survey drawing.
+Depth to water will be measured from established top of casing reference points.
 Groundwater levels, well conditions, and any pertinent observations will be recorded on the depth to water level measurements field log provided in Appendix A.

-The calculated hydraulic gradient will be used along with previously completed hydraulic conductivity testing to determine the apparent groundwater rate and direction during each sampling event.
+The measured hydraulic gradient will be used along with previously completed hydraulic conductivity testing to estimate the apparent groundwater gradient during each sampling event.